 Every industry experiences this at some point in time, and how each company chooses to address these issues depends largely on their philosophy.
-A recent client of ClearScale’s, an AWS Premier Consulting Partner, recognized the need to expand their search abilities but were very much aware of limitations that their existing MySQL database had.
+A recent client of ClearScale’s recognized the need to expand their search abilities but were very much aware of limitations that their existing MySQL database had.
 They asked ClearScale to provide the means to quickly query their data and return results to their users.

 Because our client's data was so massive, they were experiencing issues being able to effectively return results because of the complex joins their MySQL database had.
 They needed a way to quickly access and return results using their RESTful API and asked ClearScale to develop a solution.

 The solution also needed to offload the queries from the existing MySQL database to reduce the impact to performance.
 It needed to have a scalable architecture, so that as the size of the data and the reliance on the search queries grew, the overall solution would not be adversely impacted.

 In order to achieve success, ClearScale recognized that moving the data into Amazon ElasticSearch was the best solution.
 This would allow for a more scalable solution long-term, but since the API queries needed to then use ElasticSearch for the results, there was no simple out-of-the-box solution readily available.
 If an out-of-the box solution were used, it would mean denormalizing documents stored in the ElasticSearch data store and updating them whenever the MySQL tables were updated.